lauroguedes/ivconverter/README.md

 1. Launch IVConverter
 2. Drag and drop a MOV file onto the application window
-3. Click "Choose Output Location" to select where to save the converted MP4 file
-4. Click "Convert" to start the conversion process
+3. The application will automatically start the conversion process
-5. The application will show a progress bar during conversion
+4. The application will show a progress bar during conversion
-6. Once complete, a success message will appear
+5. Once complete, a success message will appear with the location of the converted file

 ## How It Works